WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-11-AI-and-the-blanket-problem.markdown

 just say "edge condition" means "something the appolication didn't handle."
 The most common answer to something the AI doesn't handle is to add more data, or add better data.
-That frequently works well, but it also doesn't always fix the problem.
+That frequently works well, but it doesn't always fix the problem.
 Sometimes, the problem isn't really fixable without entirely changing the AI model.

 I like to think of it like blankets.